top of page

 Food & Beverage 5

 The craft beer game is strong at Polar Park, and again, local companies are front and center.
-Draughts from Wachusett, Harpoon, Sam Adams and Greater Good are featured throughout the ballpark.
+Drafts from Wachusett, Harpoon, Sam Adams and Greater Good are featured throughout the ballpark.
 The star of the craft beer show here at Polar Park is Worcester-based Wormtown Brewery, which offers up several of their signature brews, including “Don’t Worry, Be Hoppy,” “Mass Whole,” and a mash-up with Table Talk Pies, “Blueberry Lemon Pie Ale.”

 Atmosphere 5